jaidharshini/Multi-PDF-Chat-agent/README.md

    git clone https://github.com/GURPREETKAURJETHRA/Multi-PDFs_ChatApp_AI-Agent.git
    cd Multi-PDFs_ChatApp_AI-Agent

-💡 Usage
+🚀 Usage
-Launch the app using Streamlit CLI.
+Launch the app using the Streamlit CLI:

+streamlit run app.py

-Use the sidebar to upload one or more PDF or TXT files.
+Upload one or multiple PDF or TXT files via the sidebar.

 Click "Submit & Process" to extract and prepare the documents.

 Start chatting!
-Enter your questions in natural language and get instant responses based on the uploaded documents.
+Ask questions in natural language and receive answers based on your documents.

-Demo:
-You can also visualize the application via the Streamlit Cloud deployment.
-(Demo visualization only.)
+Optional: View a demo on Streamlit Cloud (only visualization purposes).

-📢 Highlights
+📌 Highlights
-Real-time Q&A with multiple PDFs.
+🔥 Real-time Question & Answering with multiple PDFs.

-Supports document summarization, content retrieval, and deep multi-hop querying.
+📄 Document summarization, content retrieval, and deep multi-hop querying.

-Easy to customize and integrate with other LLMs and vector databases.
+🛠️ Easy integration with other LLMs and vector databases.

+✨ Dynamic adaptive chunking and efficient memory usage.

+🔒 Secure API Key handling with python-dotenv.

+🧠 Works with Llama2, OpenAI GPT-3.5/4, Gemini Pro, and Anthropic Claude.

 📜 License
 Distributed under the MIT License.
 See the LICENSE file for more details.

-⭐ Transform how you interact with documents — Try the Multi-PDF ChatApp AI Agent today! 🚀